Skip to main content

 Ski-in ski-out accommodation in Val d'Isere

 Many chalets and apartments in Val d'Isère offer ski-in and ski-out accommodation.
-However, the best option is to base yourself in the hamlets of Le Legettaz, Le Joseray or Le Châtelard, where most apartments and chalets can be reached with your skis still on.
+The best option is to base yourself in the hamlets of Le Legettaz, Le Joseray or Le Châtelard, where most apartments and chalets can be reached with your skis still on.

 About staying in Morzine